DALPy-Developers/DALPy/README.md

 ## Installation

-Cormen-lib is available on PyPI, and can be installed with pip.
+Cormen-lib is [available on PyPI](https://pypi.org/project/cormen-lib/), and can be installed with pip.

+    pip install cormen-lib

 Cormen-lib has the following dependencies: